Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Robustness checks

 \subsection{Region-time FE}

-The Cascade mountain range and a semiarid shrub-steppe create three distinct socioeconomic, political, and topographic regions in Washington state (West, Central, and East), depicted in figure \ref{fig:i.1}.
+The Cascade mountain range and a semiarid shrub-steppe create three distinct socioeconomic, political, and topographic regions in Washington state (West, Central, and East), depicted in Figure \ref{fig:i.1}.
 To account for time-variant unobserved heterogeneity across these regions I estimate equation \ref{eq:2} with region-time FE (i.e. region $\times$ time interaction terms).
 To ensure the robustness of the region $\times$ time specification, I define regions in two different ways.
 The first is the specification presented in section \ref{section:5}, which defines three regions (West, Central, East) based on well-established topographic and economic boundaries in Washington state.
 For the second version, I collapse the latter two regions (Central and East) into a single region (East), creating two distinct regions (West and East).
 This corresponds to the boundary specified by the Washington state legislature in repeated attempts to create two separate states \cite{hallenberg2017}.
-Note that this boundary is clearly visible in the average bite depicted in figure \ref{fig:2a} in the main part of the paper.
+Note that this boundary is clearly visible in the average bite depicted in Figure \ref{fig:2a} in the main part of the paper.
+Results for the two-region version are not shown here; they are virtually identical to the three-region version and available upon request.

-Next, I show that region-time FE remove the pre-trend for the wholesale price pass-through estimates under a variety of other specifications.